RedHatProductSecurity/security-data-guidelines/docs/vex.md

 #### Remediations
 The `remediations` object provides additional information about the previously identified product status.
-The following remediations status are available per `product_status` category:
+The following remediation statuses are available per `product_status` category:

 * `fixed`
   * `vendor_fix`: For all the product IDs with a fixed product status there will be a corresponding entry in the remediations object that correlates each full product ID to the correct RHSAs.
 The RHSA can be determined by the `url` field.
-    * Details: "Fixed"
+    * `Details`: "Fixed".
-    * URL: Link to the RHSA
+    * `URL`: A link to the RHSA that released the fix.
   * `workaround`: If a mitigation exists, it applies to all components regardless of their fix state.
     * `Details`: "Mitigation"
 * `known_affected`
   * `no_fix_planned`: Will include any product IDs with the known affected product status that will not be fixed by Red Hat, either because it is out of support scope or the engineering team has decided not to fix it for other reasons.
-    * Details: "Will not fix" or "Out of support scope"
+    * `Details`: "Will not fix" or "Out of support scope".
   * `none_available`: Will include any product IDs with the known affected product status that are either still reported affected, meaning a fix is likely in progress, or deferred, which may be fixed at a future date.
-    * Details: "Affected" or "Deferred"
+    * `Details`: "Affected" or "Deferred".
   * `workaround`: If a mitigation exists, it applies to all components regardless of their fix state.
-    * Details: "Mitigation"
+    * `Details`: "Mitigation".
 * `known_not_affected`: There are no remediation objects for the known not affected status since it is implicitly assumed that there are no remediations needed if the product and component are not affected.
 * `under_investigation`: There are no remediation objects for the under investigation status since it is implicitly assumed that no remediations exist since we are still investigating the vulnerability.

-Note: As with the `product_status` object, there may not be a `remediations` entry for every category.
+As with the `product_status` object, there may not be a `remediations` entry for every category.
 Additionally, in VEX files, there may be more than one `vendor_fix` object if more than one RHSA released fixes for the CVE.
-In the CSAF files, the only `remediations` category present will be one `vendor_fix` object that maps to the RHSA that the CSAF file represents.

 Following our two previous kernel examples, we can see that for the unfixed kernel component "red_hat_enterprise_linux_6:kernel" there is no entry in the remediation section.
 This is expected behavior because